Statute of Limitations in Michigan Medical Malpractice, Wrongful Death, and Automobile Accident Cases

 Michigan Automobile, Truck, Motorcycle, Bicycle or Pedestrian Negligence Accidents

 - First-party claim, also called a Personal Injury Protection (PIP) claim, must be filed in court against your own automobile insurance company within one year of the automobile, truck, motorcycle, bicycle, or pedestrian accident.
 A first-party (or PIP) claim may provide reimbursement for (1) reasonable and necessary medical services, (2) a wage replacement benefit, or (3) limited replacement services.

 - A third-party claim must be filed in court within 3 years of the automobile, motorcycle, bicycle, or pedestrian accident causing severe injury.
 The defendant is the at-fault driver of the automobile or truck that caused the accident.
 And the resulting significant injuries must be substantial, e.g., severe permanent disfigurement or scarring, significant impairment of bodily function, or death.

 Don’t Wait!
 Act Quickly to Protect Your Rights

 In personal injury cases in Michigan, whether it you have a medical malpractice or a vehicle accident claim, act quickly to preserve key evidence and protect your legal rights to reimbursement.
 Michigan law does a poor job protecting injured people and any delay seeking legal help can mean losing rights of reimbursement forever.
-Contact us or another experienced attorney right away.
+Contact us or another experienced Michigan medical malpractice lawyer right away.